sethreidnz/AzureTextAnalyticsTester/README.md

-# Azure Text Analysis Tester
+# Azure Text Analytics Tester

 This is a basic dotnet core console application used to test out hte Azure Text Analysis api.
 Current it only has support for the sentiment analytics.